 If You’re Pitching to Agents or Publishers

 If you’re trying to get your book traditionally published, editing might or might not make sense for you.
-If you want to make sure your manuscript is the best it can be—or if you’ve been shopping it around for a while with no luck and want to get a second opinion or increase your odds of success—then having it developmentally edited could be helpful.
+If you want to make sure your manuscript is the best it can be—or if you’ve been shopping it around for a while with no luck and want to get a second opinion or increase your odds of success—then having it developmentally edited or critiqued by a professional could be helpful.
 An experienced editor can improve the flow and structure of your book, and one who’s plugged in to the part of the publishing industry you’re trying to get into can also make suggestions as to why you’re not having any success.
 Sometimes it’s just the luck of the draw (and everyone’s heard the stories of now-famous authors who were rejected hundreds of times before getting signed), but maybe there’s something about your manuscript that’s turning agents or publishers away.
 That said, the vast majority of publishing deals involve a developmental edit, so your book doesn’t have to be absolutely perfect to be acquired.

 Meanwhile, having a copyedit done is almost always a waste of money for querying authors.
 Any real, reputable publisher will either have your book copyedited in-house (something that usually only happens at small presses) or send it out to a freelance copyeditor (almost always the case with medium and large publishers, most of whom don’t have in-house copyeditors anymore).
-Beyond that, not every copyedit is the same—most publishers have special style requirements for their own books beyond the Chicago Manual of Style or other style guide that a freelancer might be using, so if you hire an editor yourself, the work they do could end up being undone or redone before it gets to press.
+Beyond that, not every copyedit is the same—most publishers have special style requirements for their own books beyond the Chicago Manual of Style or other style guides that a freelancer might be using, so if you hire an editor yourself, the work they do could end up being undone or redone before it gets to press.
 Outside of a couple very narrow situations, if a publisher tells you that you need to pay for any kind of editing yourself, that’s a sign you’re dealing with a vanity press or other pay-to-publish operation.

 So, in a nutshell, developmental editing can be useful but isn’t always necessary if you’re trying to get acquired, and copyediting usually doesn’t make sense at all.